 Instructions

-1. Break the whole eggs into a large heatproof mixing bowl, add the egg yolk, cornflour, sugar, and vanilla, and whisk by hand until combined.
+- Prepare the egg mixture: Break the whole eggs into a large heatproof mixing bowl.
+Add the egg yolk, cornflour, sugar, and vanilla extract.
+Whisk by hand until everything is well combined.

-2. Pour the milk into a pan and place over a gentle heat until hand hot.
-Slowly pour the hot milk over the egg mixture, whisking continuously until combined.
+- Heat the milk: Pour the milk into a pan and gently heat it until it’s warm to the touch.
+Slowly pour the hot milk over the egg mixture, whisking continuously until smooth.

-3. Pour back into the pan and return to a gentle heat.
-Stir continuously with a wooden spatula until just thickened and coating the back of the spoon.
+- Thicken the custard: Pour the mixture back into the pan and return it to a gentle heat.
+Stir continuously with a wooden spatula until the custard thickens and coats the back of the spoon.

-4. Remove from the heat at once and set aside to cool.
+- Cool and serve: Remove the custard from the heat and allow it to cool slightly.
 Serve warm.

 Notes